-Visting Hobbiton was a must!
-It was the first thing on my list of things to go when planning our New Zealand travels.
+Visting Hobbiton was a must.
+It was first on my list of things to do when planning our New Zealand travels.
 We pre-booked the tickets and two days into our 6-day motorhome road trip from Wellington to Auckland, the day finally arrived.

-In my excitement, we ended up arriving half-an-hour ahead of time, giving me sufficient opportunity to peruse the gift shop.
+In my excitement, we ended up arriving half-an-hour ahead of time, giving me ample opportunity to peruse the gift shop.

 We started on the guided track throughout the set, viewing different hobbit-holes.
 The doors were created at different proportions, to accommodate the illusion of making some actors look larger, or smaller, according to their character’s size.

 These doors were exteriors only.
 They were created in different proportions for exterior shots so the different characters would appear larger or smaller.
 One of the doors had a retaining wall 2 metres in, where we were all able to stand and get those essential selfies.

 Along the way, we were taken through the variety of houses, from the farmers, to bakers, to cheese makers.

 After about an hour and a half, the final stop was the Green Dragon Inn, where we went to collect our complimentary drink, a choice between ginger beer, ale, stout or cider and a beef and ale pie.

 As our time came to a close, we were collected by bus to take us back to the Shire’s Rest.